 There is a pink and white plastic runner from the old house that we also already own, which I used briefly in the finished basement’s craft space.
 It’s cute, but a little on the narrow side.
 We would need another one for the rest of the hall, and I don’t know if I’m loving it so much that I’d want a second one.
 And then what do we do at that jog in the hall?
 Side by side?
 Slight overlap or gap?

 A lot of these houses end up with wall-to-wall carpet in the hallways.
 I’m not sold on the idea, but it’s an option.
-Use the existing FLOR tiles we have, use new FLOR tiles, buy a second matching pink runner and use those, lay carpeting, find two other runners (wool would be nice)… there are plenty of options.
+Use the existing FLOR tiles we have, use new FLOR tiles, buy a second matching pink runner and use those, lay carpeting, find two other runners (wool would be nice, or vintage Persian rugs)… there are plenty of options.
 What would you do?